 You can contact me through Oxford or at rasmuskleisnielsen [at] gmail [dot] com.
 I check it too often.

 My general interest is in the intersection between old organizations and new technologies, and in particular the various forms of civic engagement and popular participation that emerge and are enabled there and the institutions that underpin them and make them possible.
 I also retain a side interest in social theory.

 Previously, I have done work on changes in the news industry in various countries, including this book, which I co-edited in 2010 and this report, which was published in 2012, as well as ethnographic research on the wider ramifications of American political campaigns’ practices of mobilizing people on a large scale to use personal contact as a form of political communication, working through things like canvassing and phone banking, and based on recent developments in information and communication technologies.
-My first so-called “monograph” (single-authored book) deals with this and has been published by Princeton University Press.
+My first “monograph” (single-authored book) deals with this and has been published by Princeton University Press.
 Recently, I’ve done field research with colleagues examining the flow of political communication around local political issues in a representative provincial community in Denmark.

 In the past, I have held jobs in administration, teaching, and editing.
 I have lived in Denmark, England, Germany, and the United States, and suspect I may add a couple more to that list over the years.